Historia / History

-The Chicano/Latino Affairs Council began as Prior to the establishment of CHAC in 1981, the Latino Affairs Council existed in the 1970's.
-In 1974, Latinos on campus gained significant visibility with a sit-in strike by students in which they demanded that the administration higher a Latina/o for an opening as an affirmative action officer.
-The students and their supporters around the campus ultimately succeeded in their efforts and the event stands as a defining moment.
-Afterwards members of the greater community and Rudy Ortega, a founding member of CHAC, brought a law suit from which a court monitored affirmative action plan was put into place.
-Not only had the issue of Latina/o representation on campus been brought forward in a dramatic way, but the administration was compelled to deal more forcefully on behalf of its Latino constituency.
-The need for greater representation became imperative among Latina/o faculty, staff, and students and it lead to informal meetings that culminated in the creation of the Cabrillo Hispanic Affairs Council (CHAC) in 1981.
-CHAC developed into an organization on campus that advocated directly on behalf of Latino students, faculty, and staff.
+The Chicano/Latino Affairs Council has existed at Cabrillo College since 1981.
+Our long history begins in 1974 when Latinos on campus gained significant visibility with a sit-in strike by students in which they demanded that the administration hire a Latina/o for an opening as an affirmative action officer.
+The students and their supporters around the campus ultimately succeeded in their efforts, and the event stands as a defining moment.
+Afterward, members of the greater community and Rudy Ortega brought a lawsuit from which a court-monitored affirmative action plan was put into place.
+Not only had the issue of Latina/o representation on campus been brought forward in a dramatic way, but the administration was compelled to deal more forcefully on behalf of its Latina/o constituency.
+The need for greater representation became imperative among Latina/o faculty, staff, and students.
+It led to informal meetings that culminated in creating the Cabrillo Hispanic Affairs Council (CHAC) in 1981.
+CHAC developed into an organization on campus that advocates directly on behalf of Latino students, faculty, and staff.
 In 1986, CHAC became institutionally recognized within the College's governance structure as a standing committee and met regularly with the college president each year.
-In 2020 CHAC updated their name to Chicano/Latino Affairs Council.
+In 2020, CHAC updated its name to Chicano/Latino Affairs Council.

 The Chicano/Latino Affairs Council's influence on Cabrillo College has been significant throughout its history.
 Each semester, Council members are involved in shared governance and serve on numerous college-wide committees.
 The Council supports the efforts to change the college's name away from Juan Rodríguez Cabrillo into a new nomenclature that reflects our student body and respects indigenous peoples.
 In addition, we wholeheartedly support the establishment of a permanent, robust, and sustainable Ethnic Studies department.